HDialani/Boost-converter/Current_Sensor/Readme.md

 * Cost €1.08

 Con's
-* Current needs to flow through it
+* Current needs to flow through it, so it needs to be designed into the PCB
-* No isolation
+* No isolation, can accidently make contact with high current when probing
-* Very noisy
+* Very noisy signal.